Host your front-end developer portfolio

 Change the text within the

-<title> tags to whatever you'd like, such as: "Abraham Lincoln".
+<title> tags to whatever you'd like, such as: "My Portfolio".
 This is what will appear in search engines and browser tabs.

 Now we'll change the text that displays at the top of the portfolio.
 Scroll down in your text editor, until you see the following code: